kpmpower/kpm-documentation-template/TEMPLATE.md

 ### Options

-If the tool has any options of flags that are passed to it, please enumerate them here, each with a separate section with code quoting, as shown below.
+If the tool has any options or flags that are passed to it, please enumerate them here, each with a separate section with code quoting, as shown below.

 #### `Example Flag`